Reporting from San Francisco, California.

-When new pilings sunk at Piers 15 and 17 for the new Exploratorium, it was only a matter of days before underwater organisms began claiming the pillars as their own.
+When pilings were sunk at Piers 15 and 17 for the Exploratorium’s new campus, it was only a matter of days before underwater organisms began claiming the pillars as their own.

 However foul, the life forms colonizing the very foundations of the new museum also present a gleaming opportunity: to conduct authentic scientific research onsite at the new bayside campus.